 [the Talent has a full United Kingdom driving licence with no current [or pending] points, endorsements, motoring-related prosecution [or police enquiry];]

-[the Talent holds a valid UK passport and has no restrictions that would prevent him or her from travelling as contemplated in this Agreement].
+[the Talent holds a valid UK passport and has no restrictions that would prevent them from travelling as contemplated in this Agreement].

 [The Lender shall indemnify the Company and keep the same indemnified against all costs (including reasonable legal costs), claims, expenses and liabilities incurred by the Company and arising in connection with any breach of the warranties set out in [Clause 14.1]].